printers-for-people/catboat/README.md

 ## How do I use this?

-Look at the wiki for more information.
+For a jump start, try a [KIAUH Install](https://github.com/printers-for-people/catboat/wiki/KIAUH-Install).
+Look at the [Catboat wiki](https://github.com/printers-for-people/catboat/wiki) for more information.

 ## How is this different from Klipper?